Tips for Transitioning to Senior Living

 Most senior living communities have special groups focused on specific hobbies, interests, or values.
 Examples might be a playing cards group, gardening club, book club, bible study, or resident council.
 Your loved one should speak with the community's life enrichment director as well as other members to discover what's out there and see what they might be interested in joining.

-Maintaining your loved one’s overall wellness is important, and their physical health should be taken into consideration.
+Maintaining your loved one's overall wellness is important, and their physical health should be taken into consideration.
 Most communities have activities that engage the residents in recreational activities, so encourage your loved one to participate.
-Staying active is not only good for their physical health, but it can help them feel more mentally sharp, happy, and upbeat.
+Staying active is good for their physical health and can help them feel more mentally sharp, happy, and upbeat.

-There is no single piece of advice that is the magical answer for easing the transition to senior living.
+No single piece of advice is the magical answer for easing the transition to senior living.
 However, if you follow the above tips as guidance, it will go a long way.